romgar/django-dirtyfields/docs/index.rst

 Checking foreign key fields.
 ----------------------------
 By default, dirty functions are not checking foreign keys.
-If you want to also take these relationships into account, use ``check_relationship`` parameter:
+If you want to also take these relationships into account, use ``check_relationship`` parameter.
+Notice that the foreign key is specified only by its id, ``<fkname>_id``, since the relation might be deleted in the meantime.

 ::